 You will know it when you see it.

 It is the baying of hounds, and the braying of mules,

 and the taste of copper in your mouth.

 A ghost of the hunt, haunting the Burren of Ireland (and all the world’s karsts) since time out of memory.

 Beannach, An Beannachán, Maoil, The Anbhu, the Onnu, the Horned and Hornless, the Terminal Mark…

 What is known is that she’s a child of the chase.
 The hunt mothered the Onnu, plucked her from the push-pull reciprocity of salmon and bear, lark and leafhopper, trapper and quarry.
-Maoil is a common sight among prey animals, and while she is generally accepted by the critters she roams with, the world knows that her presence may signal the chase at any time.
+Maoil is a common sight among prey animals, and while she’s typically accepted into the flock by the critters she roams with, they know that her presence can signal the chase at any time.
 After all, where she goes, the hunt is never far.

 The Anbhu is pursued indiscriminately by all creatures who hunt game of her size, humans and animals alike.
 In the heat of the moment, she may be taken for a strange-headed elk, a great beast of legend, or a scientific curiosity.
 But those who choose to pursue her are in for the hunt of their lives.
 The Anbhu is full of tricks, and she is known to lead would-be hunters astray into terra incognita.

 Those who are quick of draw, sharp of mind, and kind of heart might just get lucky, though.
 An Beannachán gladly rewards those who catch her eye—and are skilled enough to rout her.
 She may feed animals with her ghostly body, or offer up her “horns” as tokens of gratitude to humans.
 Some ghosts have even given chase, and found a glad-hearted friend at the other end of it.